Buying real estate in Kano?

 What property types can I afford for $100k in Kano (studio, land, old house)?

-With a budget of $100,000 (₦142 million) in Kano in early 2026, you can realistically look at three main property types: older 3 to 4 bedroom bungalows that need updating, serviced residential land plots in mainstream areas where you could build, or small apartments or flats where inventory exists.
+For $100,000 (about 135 million naira) in Kano in 2026, you can realistically look at three main options: an older 3-to-4-bedroom bungalow that needs updating, a serviced residential plot in a decent area where you could build from scratch, or a smaller apartment or flat where inventory exists.

 What's a realistic budget to get a comfortable property in Kano as of 2026?